Wologman/Python_Notes/Tricky Python Structures.md

 #### Closure & Inner (Nested) Functions
-[Based on this tutorial](https://realpython.com/inner-functions-what-are-they-good-for/) In Python, inner functions have direct access to the enclosing function, *even after the enclosing function has returned*.
+[Based on this tutorial](https://realpython.com/inner-functions-what-are-they-good-for/) In Python, inner functions have direct access to the enclosing function, *even after the enclosing function has returned the inner function* (this would be a *closure*).
 The outer function creates a namespace for the inner function.

 Here is an example calculating the factorial of a number, but doing some validaton before passing the value through to the inner function for evaluation.